Security of the Tax Administration's website

 Facts about malware programs

 If you suspect that you have malware on your computer, disconnect the computer from the network.
 Malware is often difficult to remove and you cannot be sure it has been fully removed.
-Sometimes malware can be removed only by reinstalling the computer.

 More information and guidance on data security is available on the website of the Finnish Communications Regulatory Authority.